Considering antique, vintage or estate jewelry for your wedding or engagement? Check out these helpful tips before you buy.

 It’s the timelessness and quality of vintage jewelry that makes it so appealing — and so hard to come by.
 But that’s not a new problem, according to Hillary Peatfield of Market Square Jewelers in Newburyport.

 “In 20 years, I haven’t seen the interest in vintage jewelry budge one way or another — people are always interested in it,” Peatfield says.
 “What changes is what era is popular.”

 Some of that is driven by popular culture, she says.
 For example, when the movie “Titanic” came out, Edwardian jewelry was all the rage.
 The musical “Chicago” drove up interest in art deco, and the television show “Sex and the City” made it difficult to keep rhinestone brooches in stock.
 “Mad Men” fueled an interest in pearl chokers.

 Whether your tastes run to art deco, Edwardian, Victorian or something else, here are some tips for purchasing and wearing antique jewelry.

 Know your vocabulary.

 People sometimes use “estate” and “antique” interchangeably, but they are completely different terms, Pennimpede says.
 Estate means any jewelry that’s been previously owned — it doesn’t have to be old.
-Vintage, at Long’s Jewelers, means a minimum age of 30 years.
-Antique is about 100 years old, so the art deco period is right on the edge of being antique, according to Pennimpede.
+Vintage, at Long’s Jewelers, means a minimum age of 50 years.
+Antique is at least 100 years old, so the art deco period is right on the edge of being antique, according to Pennimpede.

 Consider the cut.